dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 * Assuming no other issues, your setup is now complete!
 * Restart, press F11 at the Asrock boot screen so you can choose a boot disk, and boot from the USB stick (select the uEFI option if prompted).
 You'll then be able to step through installation of MacOS.
 * Once setup is done, use EFIAgent to copy the USB stick's EFI folder, with your serial number modifications, to the SSD's EFI partition, and then you'll be able to boot from that disk (and you won't need the USB stick anymore, but keep it forever as a backup!).
 Do note:  Until you've copied the EFI folder from your USB stick to your SSD's EFI partition, you must continue to F11-boot into your USB stick before booting into MacOS.
 Once you've copied the USB stick's EFI folder to the EFI partition on the SSD, then you'll no longer need to use the USB stick to boot.
-* Versioning on the zipfile is V100.
+* Versioning on the zipfile is V101.
 Future versions, if required, would have higher numbers so it is easier to see what version you have.
 Keep the zipfile (name, at least) around so you know what version you have.
 Note this has nothing to do with the versioning of your motherboard.
 * You can clean up logs and logging / bootup, if you wish, once you have everything sorted.
 Doritania's guide has a post-install cleanup section with good details on that.
 * If the resulting USB stick won't boot, a quick first-order check is to use OCAT to update OpenCore (check the tooltips and icons at the top of the window) on your USB stick, and then try booting again.
-* Use OCAuxiliaryTools to update to OC81; update to MacOS 12.4 as well.
+* Use OCAuxiliaryTools to update to later OpenCore releases.
+Use MacOS's built-in update mechanism to update MacOS releases.
 * Otherwise, please leave comments/issues here.